University of the Rockies Catalog - General Academic Policies and Information

 Exceptions to the limit on repeating courses must be reviewed and approved by the appropriate School Dean when a student presents compelling extenuating circumstances and is otherwise eligible to continue based on satisfactory academic progress requirements.
 Appeals should be sent to the Registrar’s Office to be reviewed with the appropriate School Dean.
 The final written decision will be communicated by the Registrar’s Office.
-Colorado Springs Campus students wishing to repeat any coursework previously passed should refer to the Tuition, Fees, and Financial Aid section of the Catalog.
+Students wishing to repeat any coursework previously passed should refer to the Tuition, Fees, and Financial Aid section of the Catalog.

 Master’s Level Programs:

 A student may repeat any course with grades of NP, U, and WU once.
 A maximum of two different courses with grades of NP, U, and WU may be repeated.
 There is no restriction on the number of courses with a grade of C or C+ that may be repeated at the Master’s level so long as other requirements of satisfactory academic progress are met.